-The same experimental methodology as with the original data is performed; Figure 4 contains the normalized test deviance and model size, both averaged over 10 replications of the sampling, of the two base algorithms and of a- $L_1/L\infty(\alpha)$ for $\alpha \in \{0.8,1\}$, which performed the best on the original dataset.
-Uniformly over the range of proportion of zeros, our algorithm exhibit performance similar or better than individual Lasso and significantly better than the Lasso on the complete dataset.
+The same experimental methodology as with the original data is performed; Figure 4 contains the normalized test deviance and model size, both averaged over 10 replications of the sampling, of the two base algorithms and of $a-L_1/L{\infty}(\alpha)$ for $\alpha \in \{0.8, 1\}$ , which performed the best on the original dataset.
+Uniformly over the range of proportion of zeros, our algorithm exhibit performance similar or better than individual Lasso and significantly better than Table 8.
+Number of observations and proportion of zeros in the whole dataset and within each sources for the datasets sampled from the AutoClaim dataset to yield a target global proportion of zeros.

+the Lasso on the complete dataset.
 Except for a proportion of zeros of 95%, the adjustment to test data and the sparsity are essentially the same between the multisource algorithms and the independent Lasso.
 For a proportion of 95%, the multisource algorithm produce significantly sparser models with very similar adjustment.
 Hence, sharing information between sources for variable selection seem to allow the algorithm to discard more efficiently faint signals from particular features.